BD2KGenomics/toil-scripts/src/toil_scripts/exome_variant_pipeline/README.md

 The output tarball is *stamped* with the UUID for the sample (e.g. UUID.tar.gz).

-## Installation

-Toil-scripts is now pip installable! `pip install toil-scripts` for a toil-stable version or `pip install --pre toil-scripts` for cutting edge development version.

-Type: `toil-exome` to get basic help menu and instructions

-To decrease the chance of versioning conflicts, install toil-scripts into a virtualenv:

-- `virtualenv ~/toil-scripts`
-- `source ~/toil-scripts/bin/activate`
-- `pip install toil`
-- `pip install toil-scripts`

-If Toil is already installed globally (true for CGCloud users), or there are global dependencies (like Mesos), use virtualenv's `--system-site-packages` flag.

 ## Dependencies

 This pipeline has been tested on Ubuntu 14.04, but should also run on other unix based systems.  `apt-get` and `pip`